bikeshedders/xchacha-rfc/xchacha.md

 and several [CAESAR candidates](https://competitions.cr.yp.to/caesar-submissions.html).

-However, a more straightforward strategy can prevent nonce misuse conditions in environments where a large number of messages are encrypted: Accept a large enough nonce such that applications can generate them randomly for each message and the probability of a collision remains low.
+However, a more straightforward strategy can prevent nonce misuse conditions in environments where a large number of messages are encrypted.
+Simply use a large enough nonce such that applications can generate them randomly for each message and the probability of a collision remains low.

 To this end, we propose a solution that is already implemented in many software projects that extends the nonce of ChaCha20 to 192 bits and uses it to build an